Towards Writing Style Adaptation in Handwriting Recognition: Writer-independet Scenario

 In our future work, we plan to redesign the WSB block, so it can be used in writer-independent scenarios without any adaptation lines.
-The idea is based on an attention mechanism, which would take the hidden features of the processed text line image as queries, and embeddings of the writer style space as keys and values.
+The idea is based on an attention mechanism, which would take the hidden features of the processed text line image as queries, and embeddings of the writer-style space as keys and values.
+In speech recognition, similar ideas were proposed by Zhao et al.~\cite{SpeechMemory2020} and Fan et al~\cite{SpeakerAware2019}.